SimonKenyonShepard/docs/remoteTeamsCatalogue.md

-# The nuances of onsite, offshore & remote teams
+# Some nuances of onsite, offshore & remote teams

 In the wake of COVID-19, there’s been a huge focus on remote working best practices.
 I imagine there are teams out there to whom remote work is a brand new world and as a consultant, I can guess the types of things they are struggling with and googling for solutions on.